Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.8Location

-Why for a wellness retreat — Four Seasons Sayan is the architectural showpiece of the Ayung canyon.
-John Heah designed the property in 1998 around a thirty-five-metre circular reflecting pool that sits on the lobby roof and acts as the visual anchor — guests cross a bridge over the pool to enter the property…
+Why for a wellness retreat: Four Seasons Sayan is the architectural showpiece of the Ayung canyon.
+John Heah designed the property in 1998 around a thirty-five-metre circular reflecting pool that sits on the lobby roof and acts as the visual anchor, guests cross a bridge over the pool to enter the property from the top and descend into the valley.
+The Sacred River Spa runs riverside treatment bales and daily yoga, but the programme is lighter than the clinical tier above it.
+Book Sayan for architecture-first wellness, the canyon does half the work.

 #3 in Bali for Wellness Retreats